 Do you buy any of these theories?
 I kinda like the dead twin thing myself, that’s some freaky stuff right there!
 Or perhaps you’ve read another explanation somewhere else.
 Leave your thoughts in the comments section below.

-Further Reading – Check out these highly recommended books!
+Further Reading – Check out these fascinating resources!

 Did You Like This Article?
 Check These Out!